-Generic:- Avoid excessive heat (above 104 degrees F)- Protect from freezing- Store at controlled room temperature (between 68 and 77 degrees F)Acetasol:- Store at controlled room temperature (between 68 and 77 degrees F)Borofair:- Store at controlled room temperature (between 68 and 77 degrees F)VoSoL:- Store at controlled room temperature (between 68 and 77 degrees F)
+Generic:- Avoid excessive heat (above 104 degrees F)- Avoid exposure to heat- Discard product if it contains particulate matter, is cloudy, or discolored- Protect from freezing- Store at controlled room temperature (between 68 and 77 degrees F)Acetasol:- Store at controlled room temperature (between 68 and 77 degrees F)Borofair:- Store at controlled room temperature (between 68 and 77 degrees F)VoSoL:- Store at controlled room temperature (between 68 and 77 degrees F)

 Acetic acid use is contraindicated in any patient with a known hypersensitivity to acetic acid or any of the product components.
 Clinical studies of acetic acid irrigation have not been performed to determine whether patients over 65 years of age respond differently from younger subjects.
 Systemic absorption of the products is unlikely and thus clinical issues in geriatric patients versus younger subjects are not expected.